Followb1ind1y/Distracted-Driver-Detection-Project/README.md

 <center><img src="Demo.gif" width=450px /></center>

+## **Reference**

+>[1] Krizhevsky, A. (2014).
+One weird trick for parallelizing convolutional neural networks. arXiv preprint arXiv:1404.5997.
+>
+>[2] Sandler, M., Howard, A., Zhu, M., Zhmoginov, A., & Chen, L. C. (2018).
+Mobilenetv2: Inverted residuals and linear bottlenecks.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 4510-4520).
+>
+>[3] Xie, S., Girshick, R., Dollár, P., Tu, Z., & He, K. (2017).
+Aggregated residual transformations for deep neural networks.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 1492-1500).
+>
+>[4] Howard, A., Sandler, M., Chu, G., Chen, L. C., Chen, B., Tan, M., ... & Adam, H. (2019).
+Searching for mobilenetv3.
+In Proceedings of the IEEE/CVF International Conference on Computer Vision (pp. 1314-1324).
+>
+>[5] Simonyan, K., & Zisserman, A. (2014).
+Very deep convolutional networks for large-scale image recognition. arXiv preprint arXiv:1409.1556.
+>
+>[6] Szegedy, C., Liu, W., Jia, Y., Sermanet, P., Reed, S., Anguelov, D., ... & Rabinovich, A. (2015).
+Going deeper with convolutions.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 1-9).

 ## **Licence**

 This repository is licensed under the Apache-2.0 License - see the [LICENSE](https://github.com/Followb1ind1y/Distracted-Driver-Detection-Project/LICENSE) file for details.